Gabrieltrinidad0101/Make-Language/README.md

   print(test.e().b() == 100)
 ```
 ## API
-### create a json file
-### inside of language_syntax you can only modify the key
+create a json file inside of language syntax you can only modify the key if you change any key in the json file
-### if you change any key in the json file you are going to modify the language sytanx
+you are going to modify the language syntax

 ```
   {